Simula-UiB/mesh-node/README.md

 ## Latency measurements

 Below is the CCDF showing the measured one-way latency of a 1 byte message in a single hop.
 We compare this project to Bluetooth Mesh and OpenThread.
+Latency for the custom node and for Bluetooth Mesh is recorded over a wired coaxial network, whereas for OpenThread latency is recorded over a wireless network.
+We expect that the minimum latency of OpenThread would be similar for a wired network, but that we would see different behaviour below about the `10^-2-th` percentile.

 ![latency figure](latency.png)